Just-a-good-programmer/Just-a-good-programmer/README.md

 - 👀 I’m interested in coding romhacks and various other programs
 - 🌱 I’m currently learning about commits, html, css and sql
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me mb.straub@student.han.nl
+- 📫 How to reach me 1221568@student.roc-nijmegen.nl
 - 😄 Pronouns: he/him/that dude
 - ⚡ Fun fact: Cats sleep more than 70% of their lives